pm2-hive/pm2-hive.github.io/docs/features/startup.md

 ### Saving current processes

-Once you started all the applications you want to manage, too keep this list across expected/unexpected server restart, just type the command:
+Once you started all the applications you want to manage, to keep this list across expected/unexpected server restart, just type the command:

 ```bash
 $ pm2 save